Rinbo/rails_bdd/README.md

 ```
 rails db:create db:migrate:
 ```
-run test suite to see that everything works:
+run test suite to see that everything works.
+Note, you have to pass in username (robin) and password (Mypassword) when running the delete feature test.
+A browser will open up and automatically do the rest of the feature tests but passing in the credentials has to be done manually for now.
 ```
 cucumber
 ```